 But, what happens if you’re a Linux user?

-Many of the cloud storage services we’ve come to know don’t provide reliable Linux options (if they provide them at all).
+Many of the online backup providers we’ve come to know don’t provide reliable Linux options (if they provide them at all).

 Linux users still need a place to store and back up their files reliably, don’t they?